kubabuda/pekamonitor/README.md

 ```

 # TODO
-Parametrize request with selected bollard
+- Parametrize request with selected bollard
-Bigger OLED
+- Bigger OLED
-Unit tests
+- Unit tests
-Update all bollard monitors in background
+- Update all bollard monitors in background
+- Use internal pullup to omit ext resistor